dvhthomas/gogo/README.md

 And then try connecting to the database via the container.
 Below it shows `gogo-mariadb_1` but use `docker ps` to see what your container is called:

+> REMINDER: The container can take a few seconds to start up.
+It is, after all spinning up an entire MySQL database and a boatload of files in your `./data/` directory.
+If you get errors connecting, first try waiting a while.

 ```sh
 docker exec -it gogo_mariadb_1 bash
 mysql -u web -p